 - Before covering with foil, cover with a paper towel as well. (helps to absorb water and allow it to brown a bit)

-- Measure flour by spooning it into your measuring cup vs. scooping it up with the cup. (of course I’ve known this for years but occasionally get lazy when baking and doesn’t make a huge difference when using an oven with recipes I’ve made BUT when using a pressure cooker in my trials this year it really does make a difference – allowing it to rise properly).
+- Measure flour by spooning it into your measuring cup vs. scooping it up with the cup. (it makes a huge difference when using a pressure cooker in my trials this year because it allows breads it to rise properly).

 This recipe fits perfectly and serves about 8-12 depending on how big the slices are.